Qvelee/philosophers/README.md

 > **Description**

-Each directory _philo_*_ contains solution with some differences in approach:
+Each directory "philo_*" contains solution with some differences in approach:

  • philo_one - using threads and mutexes;
  • philo_two - using threads and semaphores;